andrewpmoore/simple_deploy/README.md

 You can also supply the platform with
  - `dart run simple_deploy android`
  - `dart run simple_deploy ios`

+If you are using flavors you can add them here, they will override what is set in the pubspec.yaml, for example
+ - `dart run simple_deploy android --flavor flavorName`

 ## Additional information
 You'll need to get some developer details from App Store connect for the deploy.yaml file